Add Your Heading Text Here

 • Our trips are all-inclusive.
 We provide all meals, and we can provide high-quality gear, including Gregory backpacks, Big Agnes tents, sleeping bags and pads, LEKI trekking poles, and eating gear, free of charge.
 Group gear, including all kitchen supplies, first aid, and water purification, is also included.
 See the Guide Service Backpacking Equipment List for more information.

-• See our Frequently Asked Questions, Yosemite Transportation Options, and/or Yosemite Lodging Options
+• See our Frequently Asked Questions, Yosemite Transportation Options, and/or Yosemite Lodging Options.

 • Parking will be available adjacent to the first day’s meeting location.